Choe Jong-gil

-Choe Jong-gil, sometimes romanized as Tsche Chong-kil (April 28, 1931 in Gongju – October 19, 1973 in Seoul) was a professor at the Law College of Seoul National University.
+Choe Jong-gil (Korean: 최종길; April 28, 1931 – October 19, 1973), sometimes romanized as Tsche Chong-kil, was a professor at the Law College of Seoul National University.

+He was born in Gongju on April 28, 1931.

+He died on October 19, 1973 in Seoul.
 For years, the government denied any involvement in his death, but in 2002 the Presidential Truth Commission announced the results of its investigation: during interrogation by the KCIA he fell, or was thrown, from a seventh story window; he is also believed to have been tortured.
 In 2006 the government was ordered to pay 184 million won in damages; an intelligence agent who had accused him of spying for North Korea was ordered to pay an additional 20 million.